-Fostering Open DEI Dialogue: 6 Tips for Creating Safe Spaces for Workplace Discussions
+Fostering Open DEI Dialogue: 6 Tips for Creating Safe Spaces for Workplace Discussions: UPDATED

 In today's work landscape, open dialogue is the cornerstone of innovation, collaboration, and inclusivity.
 As organizational leaders, your role in creating safe spaces for workplace discussions is pivotal.
 Whether it's addressing DEI matters, strategic planning, or team dynamics, a safe environment empowers employees to share their insights, concerns, and perspectives freely.
+Supporting inclusion and belonging continues to be a top competency for leaders.
+When people do not feel like they are included or belong, they leave organizations and teams, sometimes quickly.
+They also do NOT recommend companies or teams to their friends or colleagues.
+To support engagement, retention, and performance, creating safe spaces for all employees is critical.
 Here are essential tips to cultivate an environment where meaningful discussions thrive.

 6 Tips for Creating Safe Spaces for DEI Discussions at Work